The Power of Tax-Deferred Growth

 Twenty years ago, the cost of administering a 401(k) plan was primarily the responsibility of the employer.
 Today most of that burden has shifted to participants.
 According to a recent article in AARP, “Although workers have not been receiving itemized bills for fees they pay in their 401(k) retirement plans, those hidden costs may be chipping away at the growth of their nest eggs.”
 Most if not all 401(k) participants are also shouldering the burden of managing these accounts themselves, or relying on a call center representative for investment advice.

-Mike Albertson and Heather Foster are Investment Advisor Representatives of, and Martin Carbaugh is a Registered Representative of, and Securities are offered through USA Financial Securities.
+Mike Albertson, Heather Foster, and John Redmaster are Investment Advisor Representatives of, and Martin Carbaugh is a Registered Representative of, and Securities are offered through USA Financial Securities.
 Member FINRA/SIPC.
 A Registered Investment Advisor.
 6020 East Fulton Street Ada, MI 49301.
 Tradewell Tax & Financial and USA Financial Securities are not affiliated.